CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 or for GitLab

-> Security vulnerabilities can be reported via our GitLab repository
+> Security vulnerabilities can be reported via the project GitLab repository
 > [issues](https://gitlab.com/foobarkeepers/foobar/issues).
 When
 > reporting the issue, please check the tickbox on the form labelled
 > "This issue is confidential and should only be visible to team members".